zabbix/zabbix-docker/zabbix-appliance/alpine/README.md

     docker run --name some-zabbix-appliance -p 80:80 -p 10051:10051 -d zabbix/zabbix-appliance:tag

-Where `some-zabbix-server-mysql` is the name you want to assign to your container.
+Where `some-zabbix-appliance` is the name you want to assign to your container.
 See the list above for relevant tags, or look at the [full list of tags](https://hub.docker.com/r/zabbix/zabbix-appliance/tags/).

 ## Container shell access and viewing Zabbix appliance logs